Qimmah Russo Urges Her Followers To ‘Rise & Grind’ As She Lifts Weights In Skimpy Crop Top And Briefs

 Her dark curls were straightened and parted in the middle, hanging down over her shoulders and reaching her pert derriere.
 As the celebrity worked out, a gentle breeze lifted her locks.

-Qommah’s workout of choice for today was weight lifting.
-It was unclear how much the dumbbell weighed but she appeared to struggle toward the end.
+Qimmah’s workout of choice was weightlifting.
+It was unclear how heavy the dumbbell was, but she appeared to struggle toward the end.
 Her usual cheery smile disappeared as she worked hard to complete the set.
-However, after a couple of grunts, she managed to finish her workout.
-She then dropped the weight and walked away, showing off her booty as she did so.
+However, after a couple of grunts, she managed to finish her routine.
+She then dropped the weight and walked away, revealing a bit of her booty as she did so.

-Finally, Qimmah lifted up her arms and flexed her biceps, showing off just what can be achieved with hard work.
+Finally, Qimmah lifted up her arms and flexed her biceps, displaying just what can be achieved with hard work.
 In the caption, she also encouraged her supporters to stay “fearless” and to get out and pump just like she does in the morning.

 As soon as Qimmah posted, her followers were quick to respond.
-Within 11 hours, there was 33,200 likes and a pile of comments from her eager fanbase as they rushed in to respond.
+Within 11 hours, there were 33,200 likes and a pile of comments from her eager fanbase.

 “I think I got a work out just from watching this video,” fellow Instagram sensation Nikee Olivera wrote in the comments section.